Swiss National Park with Mountains, Trees and River

 However, if you are more interested in an overview of the already existing parks, you can find it here.

-We have compiled here all 20 nature parks of national importance in Switzerland.
-They are listed according to location, size and population.
+We’ve gathered here all 20 nationally significant nature parks in Switzerland.
+They are listed by location, size, and population.

 Regional Nature Park Schaffhausen North of the Rhine and west of Lake Constance Schaffhausen 213 28,600 15

-Wilderness Park Zurich On the northwestern part of Lake Zurich, S-Bahn connection Zurich 11 80 5
+Wildnispark Zürich In the northwest part of Lake Zurich, S-Bahn connection Zürich 11 80 5

 Parc du Doubs Jura Mountains, along the Doubs River Jura, Neuchâtel, Bern 11 80 5